Beginning a series of articles about Film School and its validity in the modern film industry climate, here’s the first of our articles.

 You could definitely upgrade film schools, though, if you didn’t want to graduate from one of those schools seen as a lesser film school.
 Y

 ou could take a half or even less time, class load to extend your access to actors, critiques, and material to 8 years or longer – not getting into debt (this is a biggie in the modern economy) and spending a lot of that free time in self-study, and actually trying to make films.

 In the age of the internet, physical meetings are not required – find someone who gets 10 million hits on Youtube and introduce yourself with a film short showing similar ability.
 The same kind of discovery process which can happen can even hook you up in Hollywood circles.

 Or even just post your film somewhere for all to see.
 YouTube is tried and tested, but something like Vimeo is getting bigger and bigger and arguably offers more prestige.

 It’s important to remember that the film school doesn’t “make” you, it just adds to opportunities.
-Individual creative drive seems to matter alot more.
+The individual creative drive seems to matter a lot more.